 Understated, with clean modern lines that underscore those historic details, the Dylan’s atmosphere is one of serenity.
 There are 40 individually designed rooms and suites in a symphony of styles; from neutral to butterfly hued.
 Some rooms overlook the impressive Keizersgracht, while others are set off a gorgeous Golden Age courtyard.

 Well-designed, amply sized and luxurious, many are fitted with marble and walk-in rain showers, some also feature bathtubs and makeup counters with ottomans, and all come stocked with fluffy Frette bathrobes and James Heeley bath products in scents like “Hippie Rose.”
-Around the corner, you’ll find a comfortable lounge with a fireplace to relax.

 Step back in time through the former theater’s original archway, and walk across the pretty courtyard to access the reception area.